Sumit Jain: Career

 Sumit graduated as a computer engineer from the Indian Institute of Technology Roorkee in 2006.
 After a short spell with Oracle Server Technologies, he decided to start his own business and in 2007 he started Commonfloor.com with Lalit Mangal and Vikas Malpani.
 He sold CommonFloor to Quikr in Jan 2016 and worked with Quikr for a year.
 He started Opentalk in 2017 along with Ashwani Jain.
 He Co-founded Graphy.com in 2020 along with Sushil Kumar, Shobhit Bakliwal, and Fiona Leong.
+Sumit has been elevated to partner/co-founder & board member at Unacademy and CEO Unacademy Test Prep.